 This may not be acceptable to people who prefer an all-natural coloring method.

 For example, henna is great for producing shades of red or orange and has the benefit of being natural.
-Check out the “Henna Guys” on Amazon by clicking the image below.
+Check out the “Henna Guys” on

 There are a couple of great companies out there who specialize in henna dye products.
 They often last around 4 weeks before fading which is a pretty good outcome for a natural product.